AkashSDas/mone/src/contents/debits_and_credits.md

 **Rules of Debits and Credits**

-- Every transaction must have `atleast` one credit and `atleast` on debit
+- Every transaction must have `atleast` one credit and `atleast` one debit
 - Debits = Credits (for all transactions)
 - No negative numbers are allowed